anya-alyssa/2509375-2505790-FinalProject/README.txt

 MEMBERS: Anya Patel, 2509375 and Nathan Fisho, 2505790

-LINK TO GITHUB REPO: https://github.com/anya-alyssa/2509375-2505790-FinalProject.git LINK TO GITHUB PAGES: [insert link here]
+LINK TO GITHUB REPO: https://github.com/anya-alyssa/2509375-2505790-FinalProject.git LINK TO GITHUB PAGES: https://anya-alyssa.github.io/2509375-2505790-FinalProject/ --> the pages link does not run due to leftCounter.jpg not being a file, however I have checked and I have the image in my folder.
+I'm not usre why this is happening as it runs fine from VScode.

 OVERVIEW OF PROJECT
 This project is a psychological horror game set in a haunted house, where players have to try and escape